 - www.permies.com batch box related forums

-Regarding Part 2…or what I call Using the Heat / Heat Storage (and Release) Technologies
+Regarding Part 2…or what I call Using the Heat / Heat Storage (and Release) Part

-Once the combustion process is complete and the exhaust gases leave the riser and combustion chamber, the heat extraction can begin, via thermal mass materials.
+Once the combustion process is complete and the exhaust gases leave the combustion chamber/riser, the heat extraction can begin, via thermal mass materials.

 There is a difference between (thermal) mass and insulation.
 Good insulation is made up of little pockets of air separated from other tiny pockets of air by a lightweight, relatively non-conductive material.
 Earth, especially rammed earth, doesn’t contain many pockets of air.
 Good insulation resists the passage of heat, whereas thermal mass does the opposite, absorbing heat.
 Insulative, low-conductive materials (wood ash, ceramic fiber, refractory cement, or heat tolerant firebrick, or clay mixed with lots of straw or fiber) are used around the burn tunnel and combustion chamber, whereas thermal ‘mass’ materials (clay, sand, stone, brick, water) are used to store heat in part 2 of a rocket system.